mnot/I-D/draft-nottnick-ietf-decisions.md

 Some IETF decisions do not require a consensus process.
 In general, these can be characterised as administrative decisions that often have other established procedural requirements.

-For example, a Working Group chair does not need to establish consensus to adopt a draft as a work item, because that would require the full process in {{consensus}} for the draft's content, effectively making it ready for publication.
+For example, a Working Group chair does not need to establish consensus to adopt a draft as a work item.
+Adoption commits the group's time rather than its agreement: the group takes on the problem and accepts the draft as a starting point, and its content remains entirely open.
+Requiring consensus to adopt would let objections stop the work before the discussion that would address them has begun.

+{{Section 1.1 of ?RFC7221}} describes adoption as needing Working Group rough consensus.
+Practice has diverged: chairs issue a call for adoption and read the response as an indication of interest and willingness to contribute, not as agreement to be determined under {{consensus}}.
+What constrains the decision instead is that it cannot be made without consultation, that it is appealable, and that a working group is not obliged to keep a draft it has adopted ({{Section 5.2 of ?RFC7221}}).

 Likewise, establishing the time and location of an interim meeting does not require consensus, as doing so would introduce unreasonable overhead and endanger the group's work.